 Blog

-Preparing for Brazil: Harvest Update 2025
+Preparing for Brazil: Specialty Coffee Harvest and Market Update 2025

 This august our green buyer Josh travelled to Brazil and visited a mix of familiar and new producers and brought you the newest harvest insights.
 Highlights from the trip included visits to Sítio Beija Flor and Sítio Toca da Jaguara with our producer and friend Natália Brito, as well as a stop at Capadócia with long-term partner Augusto Borges.
 Here’s some insight he gathered from his travels.